oddbird/oddsite/content/2016/09/06/css-grid-layout.rst

   - src: 'cssgriddemo.jpg'
 summary: |
   CSS Grid Layout is shaping up to be the layout tool we've always wanted on the web.
-How can we use it to start creating interesting layouts that since we've been restricted in our past?
+How can we use it to start creating interesting layouts?
 after:
   - include: 'blog/_tag-module.html.j2'
     title: 'Posts about CSS Grid Layout'